Yasaka Station (Tokyo)

 Yasaka Station (八坂駅, Yasaka-eki) is a passenger railway station located in the city of Higashimurayama, Tokyo, Japan, operated by the private railway operator Seibu Railway.

 Lines

 Yasaka Station is a station on the Seibu Tamako Line, and is located 5.6 kilometers from the terminus of that line at Kokubunji.
 A limited number of through services to the Seibu Shinjuku line during the morning rush hour.
 Most services operate between Tamako and Kokubunji stations while some services terminate at Hagiyama.

 Station layout

 The station has a single side platform serving a single bi-directional track, which is elevated above a major road.
 The station has one entrance/exit to the north of the station.

+Platforms

 History

 The station opened on 1 October 1942.

 Station numbering was introduced on all Seibu Railway lines during fiscal 2012, with Yasaka Station becoming "ST05".

 Passenger statistics

 In fiscal 2019, the station was the 78th busiest on the Seibu network with an average of 6,171 passengers daily.

 The passenger figures for previous years are as shown below.